 Collaborate: To work jointly with others on an activity, especially to produce or create something.

 Contribute constructively: To facilitate or engage in collegial feedback, manage timelines and scope of the project and engage in team decision making, and contribute in ways that are measurable.

-Presentation design process: Uses a series of steps to design a presentation.
+Presentation design process: This uses a series of steps to design a presentation.
 The process steps include: identifying the topic or message, the intended audience (teacher, class, parents...), brainstorm and research the topic, locate relevant media and resources (images, photos, audio/video), create a prototype or draft, get some feedback on the design and flow, and complete the presentation project.

 Important Group Information and Presentation Planning Document